 The Bachelor of Music is a professional degree offering emphases in performance or jazz studies.
 These programs are designed to give students a deep, immersive experience and include substantial recital and ensemble requirements.
 Many performance and jazz studies students will continue their studies in graduate school, preparing for careers in the music performance and higher education fields.

 BACHELOR OF MUSICAL ARTS (690)

 The Bachelor of Musical Arts (BMA) provides a concentrated focus in music with a complementary secondary emphasis in a non-music discipline.
 This degree is typically pursued by those interested in string studio teaching or in continuing to graduate studies in music history or composition.

-- The Bachelor of Arts in Music degree (B.A.) is a liberal arts degree designed to give students a broad education with a general emphasis in music.
-Students use this degree to prepare for career tracks requiring a broad education or for preparation for graduate studies in non-music fi elds such as medical, dental, law, business, or other professional studies.
+The Bachelor of Arts in Music degree (BA) is a liberal arts degree designed to give students a broad education with general emphasis in music.
+Students use this degree to prepare for career tracks requiring a broad education or to prepare for graduate studies in non-music fields such as medical, dental, law, business, or other professional studies.

-Students interested in a Music Therapy degree should contact the Academic Discovery Center (advising) for assistance in planning options.
-Music therapy degrees are not offered at BYU-Idaho, but course planning is offered to assist students in transferring after two years to accredited music therapy programs.
+Music therapy degrees are not offered at BYU-Idaho, but course planning is offered to assist students who may choose to pursue music therapy programs elsewhere.

-The BYU-Idaho Department of Music catalog contains information regarding degree requirements and policies.
-The first four pages are especially helpful to gain a full understanding of the options available.
-For assistance with degree sequencing, please visit our academic advising website or contact Debra Jones by phone at (208) 496-9870.
+The BYU-Idaho Department of Music catalog contains more detailed information regarding degree requirements and policies.
+For more help with degree planning, visit our advising page.